2025 Categories

 Woman of the Year

-This award will go the woman most deserving of recognition for her achievements in the tech industry this year.
-Her successes won't necessarily fit neatly into any of the other categories, and could even span several of them.
-She will inspire others, will have brought about significant success and change in her organisation and will have improved the chances of those who follow her.
+This award will go the woman technologist most deserving of recognition for her achievements this year.
+Her successes won't necessarily fit neatly into any of the other categories and could even span several of them.
+She will be inspiring to others and will have brought about significant success and change in her organisation.